cbonoz/acumos-house-valuations/TESTING.md

 ### Running the model locally on a static csv input.

 The python notebook (ipynb) has been converted to a executable python file and will generate the test predictions for the full csv file.

+This program will train off the housing data in `assets/redfin_2018_8_boston.csv`, and evaluate the test data (currently listed properties) contained in `assets/test_data.csv`.

 <pre>
     pip3 install -r requirements.txt # or via pipenv